dan-r-mount/sport-court-booker/README.md

 1. Go to [github.com](https://github.com) and sign in (or create an account if you don't have one)
 2. Click the "+" icon in the top right corner
 3. Select "New repository"
-4. Name it something like "tennis-court-booker"
+4. Name it something like "sport-court-booker"
 5. Make it Public (to enable easier monitoring of GitHub Actions)
 6. Click "Create repository"
 7. Once created, upload all the files from this project to your new repository: